 The advantage of comprehensive policies

-This is why most drivers opt for comprehensive cover.
-It means you can claim from your insurer for accidents that are your fault, and also when fault can’t be proven – for example if you return to your parked car and find it has been damaged by an unknown vehicle.
+With comprehensive car insurance, you can claim from your insurer for accidents that are your fault.
+Or indeed when fault can’t be proven – for example if you return to your parked car and find it’s been damaged by an unknown vehicle.

-If you don’t have comprehensive cover, you run the risk of having to foot the bills for this kind of damage – you could even have to find the cash to replace your car altogether if it is written off.
+If you don’t have comprehensive cover, you run the risk of having to foot the bills for this kind of damage.
+You could even have to find the cash to replace your car altogether if it’s written off.

-Given the extra protection it provides, you would expect a comprehensive policy to cost more than a third-party or third-party, fire and theft policy for the same driver and the same car.
+Given the extra protection it provides, you’d expect a comprehensive policy to cost more than a TPO or TPFT policy for the same driver and the same car.

-This is indeed normally the case – but it is not always.
-When you are comparing prices of insurance policies to find the one that’s best for you, it could be worth seeing whether comprehensive cover is as cheap as third-party, especially if you’ve been considering choosing a lower level of insurance to save money.
-So why are comprehensive premiums sometimes lower?
+This is normally the case, but not always.
+When you’re comparing prices of insurance policies to find the one that’s best for you, it could be worth seeing whether comprehensive cover is as cheap as third-party, especially if you’ve been considering choosing a lower level of insurance to save money.

 It’s because a lot of high-risk drivers who are faced with very high insurance costs opt for third-party cover to save money.

-Breakdown cover: comprehensive policies are unlikely to include this as standard.
+Breakdown cover: Comprehensive policies are unlikely to include this as standard.
 You may be able to get cover from the same insurer by paying extra.
-But, as with your normal insurance, it always pays to shop around to get the cheapest possible quote.
+But, as with regular insurance, it pays to shop around to get the cheapest possible price.